 Did you find the right flight thanks to our advice?
 Let's hope so; above all, we hope that you have reached the Magyar Capital of early morning, to take advantage of most of the day.

-Along 202 meters and decorated at the entrance by statues of lions mind the cars circulate under the two neo-classical arches.
-Strolling along the next Roosevelt Tér, on the opposite side you can see the fortress from the Buda hill: really beautiful.
+It starts from the splendid bridge, along 202 meters and decorated at the entrance by statues of lions, while the cars circulate under the two neoclassical arches.
+Walking along the next one Roosevelt Tér, on the opposite side you can see the fortress from the Buda hill: really beautiful.
 This is one of the busiest squares in Budapest, as well as some large hotels.

 In the next Vorosmarty Tér, you can not miss a visit to Gerbeaud, the elegant coffee and pastry shop founded in the distant 1858 by the Swiss homonym: an authentic institution in the city.
 Just opposite, there is the ancient underground station, the first in Europe!

 The beautiful Szent István Bazilika, just a few minutes away from here, a true neo-Renaissance style masterpiece by Jószef Hild and Miklós Ybl.
 There Basilica of St. Stephen it is certainly one of the symbols of Pest; presents a Greek cross plan, and its great collapsed dome is rebuilt for 2 times.
 Note that the highest point of the building is placed at 96metri, like the Parliament Building; it is the symbol of the presence in equal parts in the State, of religion and politics.
 In Pest, no building can be taller than 96m!
 The interior is decorated with rich Hungarian marbles, mosaics and fine works of art by the leading Magyars.
 Behind the high altar, inside a chapel, is the mummified right hand of the venerated Santo Stefano.